Patio Plants: Container Gardening With Perennials

 Remember the container gardening mantra, "thrillers, fillers, and spillers."
 The tallest, showiest plants (thrillers) go in the middle of the pot.
 The medium-sized plants (fillers) go around the center plant.
 Soften the edges of the pots by planting trailing (spillers).
 If you're going to place a pot a container (pot) against a wall, put the tallest plants on the wall-side of the pot.

 Recommended Xeric Perennials for Containers

 I can't recount how many frustrated gardeners have asked me how to grow Agastache (Hummingbird Mint) in cold, moist, Mid-Western or Eastern climates.
 The answer: plant them in pots.
 The same goes for Lavender, native Sage (Salvia greggii and hybrids) and other xeric (low water) plants.
 Containers are also a great way to grow perennials that aren't quite winter-hardy enough for in-ground cultivation in one's region.
-Gardeners in Zones 4 and 5 gardeners, for example, can enjoy Perennial African Daisy (Gazania krebsiana 'Scarlet Tanager, 'Hantamberg Orange'), <a href="native Sage cultivars/hybrids (Salvia greggii) and Spanish Lavender (Lavandula stoechas).
+Gardeners in Zones 4 and 5 gardeners, for example, can enjoy Perennial African Daisy (Gazania krebsiana 'Scarlet Tanager, 'Hantamberg Orange'), native Sage cultivars/hybrids (Salvia greggii) and Spanish Lavender (Lavandula stoechas).
 These are just a few of many cold-tender perennials that make superb potted specimens.

 Hummingbird Containers Supply Natural Nectar